 What happens after the event matters!

 More magic happens after the event.
-Continue the engagement by a follow up email right after the event.
+Continue the engagement by a follow-up email right after the event.
 Get the conversation going by asking for feedback, suggestions, getting to know your attendees better, and taking it to the next level by offering your services.
-It’s also important to keep them on the loop on your upcoming events and other content that they may find useful.
-You already gained their trust, stay with them in their buyer’s journey and definitely you will close the deal.
+It’s also important to keep them in the loop on your upcoming events and other content that they may find useful.
+You already gained their trust, stay with them in their buyer’s journey, and definitely, you will close the deal.

 For your webinar events to be effective you must have a clear focus on your Goals, Cadence, Promotions, and Content.
 Keep the engagement high all throughout the campaign and always make room for improvement.
 Webinars are just like live events, but even better.